-Ad Manager uses yield groups to identify the list of exchanges to compete in the unified auction.
+Ad Manager uses yield groups to identify the list of exchanges and networks to compete in the unified auction.
 Yield groups contain targeting similar to line items and include a combination of Ad Exchange, third-party exchanges and/or Mediation ad networks.
-For each Exchange Bidding yield partner assigned to an eligible yield group, Ad Manager sends a bid request to collect their highest bids.
+For each Open Bidding yield partner assigned to an eligible yield group, Ad Manager sends a bid request to collect their highest bids.

-Requests marked as child-directed in compliance with the Children's Online Privacy Protection Act (COPPA) are not sent to Exchange Bidding yield partners.
+Requests marked as child-directed in compliance with the Children's Online Privacy Protection Act (COPPA) are not sent to Open Bidding yield partners.

 The yield partner lists from each eligible yield group are combined into a single list, so Ad Manager sends each partner only one bid request.
 If the same yield partner appears in more than one eligible yield group, only one bid request will be sent to the yield partner.

 In this case, the third-party yield group partners, or "buyers," will be able to bid on whatever sizes overlap between the sizes in the publisher's ad request and the sizes targeted by the yield group.
-If a separate Ad Exchange line item in Ad Manager targets the sizes that do not match the yield group targeting, Ad Exchange buyers will still be able to bid on those sizes included in both the publisher's ad request and the Ad Exchange line item.
+If a separate Ad Exchange line item in Ad Manager targets the sizes that do not match the yield group targeting, Authorized Buyers will still be able to bid on those sizes included in both the publisher's ad request and the Ad Exchange line item.